 It is completely funded by the government and might include work as the front desk person for a dorm or filing/administrative work, etc.

 2. Get into tutoring

-If you are a straight A student or have amazing competence at a particular subject, use it to your advantage.
+If you are a straight-A student or have amazing competence at a particular subject, use it to your advantage.
 Many fellow students might need help with their coursework, help them out by tutoring them.
 This will not only be helpful to your peers but also yourself as you will get an opportunity to revise your coursework while earning money.

+How to make money as a student who is also a tutor?
 To get started, you can ask the HOD if any student has asked for help outside college hours.
 You can even approach the university’s employment office for opportunities.
 You also need an impressive tutor resume to help you grab their attention sooner.